dhasterok/LaserMapExplorer/docs/source/index.rst

 - Not all buttons are set up yet.
 - Crop tool does not allow adjustment.

-If you would like to contribute in any way to the improvement of the program, have feature requests or would like to help with documentation, please contact us via the GitHub project page or using the email link on the `Contact <>`_ page.
+If you would like to contribute in any way to the improvement of the program, have feature requests or would like to help with documentation, please contact us via the GitHub project page or using the email link on the :doc:`contact` page.

 Funding for this app has been provided by the `MinEx CRC <https://minexcrc.com.au/>`_ by developers at the `University of Adelaide <https://www.adelaide.edu.au/>`_.